Elizabeth Key Grinstead: Key's 1655 freedom suit

-Believing Thomas Key's paternity proved, by common law the Court granted Elizabeth Key her freedom.
+Believing Thomas Key's paternity was proved by common law, the Court granted Elizabeth Key her freedom.
 Mottram's estate appealed the decision to the General Court, which overturned it and ruled that Elizabeth was a slave because of her mother's status as Negro.

 Through Grinstead, Elizabeth Key took the case to the Virginia General Assembly, which appointed a committee to investigate.
 They sent the case back to the courts for retrial.
-Elizabeth Key finally won her freedom on three counts: the most important was that, by English common law, the status of the father determined the status of the child.
+Elizabeth Key finally won her freedom on three counts: the most important was that by English common law, the father's status determined the child's status.
 Her father was a free Englishman, and she was a practicing Christian.
 In other cases, the courts had ruled that (black) Negro or Indian Christians could not be held in servitude for life.
-The Assembly may also have been influenced by the reputation of Elizabeth's planter father Thomas Key and wanted to carry out his wishes after he had acknowledged his daughter.
+The Assembly may also have been influenced by the reputation of Elizabeth's planter father, Thomas Key, who wanted to carry out his wishes after he had acknowledged his daughter.
 In addition, the father of her mixed-race child (who was three-quarters white) was himself an English subject.
 The court ordered Mottram's estate to compensate Key with corn and clothes for her lost years.

 Although Elizabeth Key won her court battle for freedom for her and her son John, she and Grinstead could not marry until he completed his indenture in 1656.
-Theirs was one of the few recorded marriages in the seventeenth century between an Englishman and a free woman of African descent.
+Theirs was one of the few recorded marriages between an Englishman and a free woman of African descent in the seventeenth century.
 They had another son together before William Grinstead died early in 1661.

-The widow Elizabeth Grinstead later remarried, to the widower John Parse (Pearce).
+The widow, Elizabeth Grinstead, remarried to the widower John Parse (Pearce).
 Upon his death, she and her sons John and William Grinstead II inherited 500 acre, helping to secure their future.
-This property enabled Elizabeth Grinstead and her sons to get on in the world.
+This property enabled Elizabeth Grinstead and her sons to get on.

 Among the many descendants of Elizabeth (Key) and William Grinstead in the South are believed to be those named Grinstead and people with variations of the surname, such as Greenstead, Grinsted and Grimsted.